BARRETTMEAG/Lucidum/README.md

 This project aims to identify which species among primates (50 taxa) possess or lack tapetum lucidum.
-The genes that we are using are: MC1R, RAG2, Mitochondria,
+The genes that we are using are: IRBP, MC1R, RAG2, Mitochondria, and G6PD.

-The folder Organisms contains: raw data for different species that our group has gathered, where the folder alignment contains the genetics after trimming and aligning in R.
+The folder Datasets contains: raw data for different species that our group has gathered.

+The Alignments folder alignment contains the genetics after trimming and aligning in R.
+SuperMatrix contains the alignment of all of the taxa.